-Mayor Peter Feldmann was pleased to announce positive news about conferences and congresses in Frankfurt: "The positive development of Frankfurt am Main as a conference and congress location continues to gain momentum“, said the Lord Mayor.
-With an increase of 5.7 percent at almost 80,000 events, Frankfurt once again clearly exceeded the record result of the previous year.
+Lord Mayor Peter Feldmann was pleased to announce positive news in the field of meetings and congresses in Frankfurt: "The positive development of Frankfurt am Main as a meeting and congress location continues to gain momentum," said the Lord Mayor.
+With an increase of 5.7 percent at almost 80,000 events, Frankfurt has once again significantly exceeded the record result of the previous year.

-The figures really sound very good: According to the latest Frankfurt conference and congress statistics, over five million participants came to the city in 2018.
-This corresponds to a more than respectable increase of 10.6 percent compared to 2017.
-As a result, conferences and congresses are playing an increasingly important role in the overall tourism of the city of Frankfurt.
-In the meantime, 20 percent of all overnight stays come from the conference business.
+The figures sound very good indeed: according to the latest Frankfurt meeting and congress statistics, more than five million participants came to the city in 2018.
+This represents a more than respectable increase of 10.6 percent compared to 2017, meaning that meetings and congresses are playing an increasingly important role in the overall tourism of the city of Frankfurt.
+Meanwhile, 20 percent of all overnight stays come from the conference business.

-All in all, the good results from the MICE business bring important economic benefits for the city.
-The total turnover from events was 987.3 million euros, divided between the hospitality, transport, culture and leisure and retail sectors.
-The average expenditure per congress participant was 194 euros.
+Overall, the good results from MICE business bring important economic benefits to the city.
+Total revenue from events was 987.3 million euros, split between the hospitality, transport, culture and leisure and retail sectors.
+Spending per congress participant averaged 194 euros.

-An end to this positive development for Frankfurt as a business location is not in sight: „The forecast says that the number of events and participants will continue to rise“, said Lord Mayor Feldmann.
-The congress EBTM (European Society of Blood and Marrow Transplantation) in March and the conference ap&m (airline purchasing & maintenance) in June are only two examples of particularly high-ranking events this year.
+Meanwhile, there is no end in sight to this positive development for Frankfurt as a business location: "The forecast says that event and participant numbers will continue to rise," said Lord Mayor Feldmann.
+The EBTM (European Society of Blood and Marrow Transplantation) congress in March and the ap&m (airline purchasing & maintenance) conference in June are just two examples of particularly high-profile events this year.

-The new old town with attractive conference capacities around the quarter is proving to be more and more an attraction for even more conference guests.
+The new Old Town, with attractive conference facilities around the Quarter, is increasingly proving to be a magnet for even more conference guests.

-The laying of the foundation stone for the construction of the new Terminal 3 at Frankfurt Airport and the planned expansion of the S-Bahn with a new stop at Gateway Gardens and better connections to the hotels there are also trend-setting events on the way to an even stronger demand in the meetings and congress segment.
+Also the laying of the foundation stone for the construction of the new Terminal 3 at Frankfurt Airport and the planned expansion of the S-Bahn with a new stop at Gateway Gardens and better connections to the hotels there, are trend-setting events on the way to even stronger demand in the meeting and congress segment.